jmfriedt/SDR-GB-SAR/2505_boku/README.md

 ## Direct Signal Interference (DSI) removal

-Since the two horn antennas are close to each other and some radiated electromagnetic from the reference antenna will leak to the surveillance antenna, removing this direct interference signal is desirable to improve signal to noise ratio and remove signal features unrelated to targets but introduced by the WiFi signal structure (as seen on the ambiguity function).
+Since the two horn antennas are close to each other and some radiated electromagnetic signal from the reference antenna will leak to the surveillance antenna, removing this direct interference signal is desirable to improve signal to noise ratio and remove signal features unrelated to targets but introduced by the WiFi signal structure (as seen on the ambiguity function).

-Direct Signal Interference (DSI) removal involved indentifying time delayed copies of the reference signal in the surveillance signal and cancelling this unwanted contribution by finding the appropriate weights.
+Direct Signal Interference (DSI) removal involves indentifying time delayed copies of the reference signal in the surveillance signal and cancelling this unwanted contribution by finding the appropriate weights.
 The least square optimal solution is found (see ``simu_dsi.m`` for a synthetic